Drug treatments to protect your bones

 Raloxifene (Evista®)

-Raloxifene is used to treat osteoporosis in women who have been through menopause.
-It is only used for women who cannot take bisphosphonates.
+Raloxifene is used to treat osteoporosis in people who have been through menopause.
+It is only used if you cannot take bisphosphonates.
 You take raloxifene daily as a tablet.

-Raloxifene acts in a similar way to the female sex hormone oestrogen.
+Raloxifene acts in a similar way to the hormone oestrogen.
 It can:

 You should not take raloxifene if you have, or have had, breast cancer.
 This is because raloxifene may make the treatments used less effective.
 Your doctor can tell you if it can be used after treatment for breast cancer has been completed.